rasheedbilly/Tax_Calculator/README.md

 # Tax_Calculator
 Coding assignment

-Brief explanation of your design and assumptions along with your code.
+Brief explanation of design and assumptions.

 Design:
 My tax calculator takes a text file input, reads each item line by line,